-3.3 Spatial hashing
+4.3 Spatial hashing

 In contrast to basic uniform grids or compact grids, spatial hashing can be employed to subdivide a possibly infinite simulation domain into a regular grid.
 Therefore, a hash function maps the three-dimensional cells of the infinite grid to an one-dimensional hash-table of finite size (Teschner. et al., 2003).
+For example, a point with position $\mathbf{p} = (x, y, z)$ is hashed into a hash table of size m by computing its cell index c as follows:

+$$c = \left[\left(\left\lfloor \frac{x}{d} \right\rfloor u \right) \oplus \left(\left\lfloor \frac{y}{d} \right\rfloor v \right) \oplus \left(\left\lfloor \frac{z}{d} \right\rfloor w \right) \right] mod \ m,$$ (3)

-For example, a point with position $\mathbf{p} = (x, y, z)$ is hashed into a hash table of size m by computing its cell index c as follows: c = $\left[\left(\lfloor\frac{x}{d}\rflooru\right)\oplus\left(\lfloor\frac{y}{d}\rfloorv\right)\oplus\left(\lfloor\frac{z}{d}\rfloorw\right)\right] mod m$, where u, v, w are large prime numbers and d is the cell size.
-If multiple points are hashed to the same hash cell, chaining is employed to resolve hash collisions, i. e. the points are stored in a linked list specific to this cell.
-The parallel construction of such a hash table is difficult to realize.
+where u, v, w are large prime numbers and d is the cell size.
+If multiple points are hashed to the same hash cell, chaining is employed to resolve these hash collisions, i. e. the points are stored in a linked list specific to this cell.
+The construction of such a hash table is difficult to parallelize.
 It would require serialization of the access to the list structure if two points are hashed to the same cell simultaneously.
-Frequent memory allocations for the linked lists might be necessary if more points move in and out of cells during the simulation.
+Furthermore, frequent memory allocations for the linked lists might be necessary if more points move in and out of cells during the simulation.
 (Teschner. et al., 2003) reserve a certain amount of memory for each list during initialization to avoid this problem, which is quite memory-inefficient.
+Perfect hashing as proposed in (Fredman et al., 1984) could be employed to avoid hash collision.
+Thereby, an efficient construction of the hash table would be possible, but at the expense of memory consumption.
+In the next paragraph, we discuss solutions to these problems.

 Cuckoo hashing: A parallel hashing approach is proposed in (Alcantara et al., 2009).
-It combines the efficiency in construction time of the classical perfect hashing scheme (Fredman et al., 1984) with multiple-choice perfect "cuckoo" hashing (Pagh and Rodler, 2004) that achieves high The approach employs a two-level occupancy. construction.
+It combines the efficiency in construction time of the classical perfect hashing scheme (Fredman et al., 1984) with multiple-choice perfect "cuckoo" hashing (Pagh and Rodler, 2004) that achieves high occupancy.
+The approach employs a two-level construction.
 In the first step, the keys are hashed to a set of buckets.
 The buckets are aligned in one large array B where all keys within the same bucket are contiguous in memory.
 Step two works on each bucket independently.
 The multiple-choice hashing is performed on three hash tables T_0, T_1, T_2 each with its own hash function.
 Each bucket gets assigned a certain interval within the hash tables.
 All keys within a bucket are hashed to the first hash table T_0 .
 If a hash collision occurs, the currently processed key is stored in T_0 and the previously stored key is kicked out.
 This is repeated iteratively for all keys that are kicked out.
 In each iteration i, the remaining keys are stored in hash table T_j , with $j = i \mod d$.
 It is likely that there is a key which is constantly kicked out of the hash tables.
 If this is the case, new hash functions have to be chosen and the process has to be repeated entirely.
 With increasing hash table size, this is becoming unlikely and negligible in practice.

 The key value is the cell index.
 Naturally, as the primitives within the same grid cell get the same cell index, the approach has to be extended to multi-valued hashing.
 Therefore, each key gets a counter and an index pointer in order to know how many values it represents within the hash table and where to find those values within a secondary buffer array.